 The Copyright Law of 1976 (United States Code, Title 17) governs the making of photocopies or other reproductions of copyrighted material.
 Under certain conditions specified in the law, libraries and archives are authorized to furnish a photocopy or other reproduction.
 These photocopies or reproductions are not to be "used for any purpose other than private study, scholarship, or research."
 If a user makes a request for or later uses a photocopy or reproduction, including that made by electronic transmission for purposes in excess of "fair use," that user may be liable for copyright infringement.

 The Law Library fax machine is located at the Library front desk in the Reading Room.
 The fax number is 304-558-3673.
 Charges to fax copies are $5.00 for the first page and $1.00 for each additional page.

-Library users who consume food or drinks in the law library must do so in a manner that maintains a clean, safe library and that minimizes the risk of damage to library books, equipment and other property.
+Food is not allowed in order to maintain a clean, safe library and minimize the risk of damage to library books, equipment and other property.
 We allow beverage consumption in the law library so long as beverages are in containers with tops, lids, or caps.
-We allow "judicious” food consumption in the library.
-Use good judgment and be respectful and considerate of other patrons.
-Please discard all wrappers and empty containers and clean the table or carrel used.
-Immediately report to Library staff any food or beverage spills.
+All wrappers and empty containers should be properly discarded and tables or carrels tidied after use.
+Immediately report any beverage spills to Library staff.

 The State Law Library provides wireless Internet (WiFi) service free of charge.
 It is available in the Reading Room and library stacks to anyone who has a wireless computer or handheld device.
-It is necessary for Library staff to log in each individual who wishes to use WiFi.
+Library staff must log in each individual who wishes to use WiFi.
 Please see a staff person at the Library's front desk for access.